Breathe Ojai

 The teachers at Breathe each have their own unique relationship with yoga and spiritual practice as well as with well earned life lessons.
 Each teacher weaves their own expertise and perspective into both their teachings and also to the greater fabric of the studio.

-• Francesca Gold {she/her}
+Francesca Gold {she/her}

-FOUNDER, YOGA THERAPIST & TEACHER
+FOUNDER, YOGA THERAPIST & TEACHER, CO-FOUNDER THE VRIDDHI FOUNDATION

 TEACHER

-THE VRIDDHI FOUNDATION USA OFFICE
+TEACHER, THE VRIDDHI FOUNDATION BOARD MEMBER

 Born and raised in Ventura County, Whitney’s yoga journey began in 2016, when the stress of her job in social work made her frequently sick, anxious, and disconnected from her body.
 Although she was not athletic or flexible by any stretch of the imagination, she committed to a daily yoga practice and soon saw incredible changes in her physical and mental health.
 Once she experienced the magic of yoga, she knew that it was her calling to share its healing powers with others.
 Whitney obtained her 200hr yoga teacher certification in 2018 and has been teaching, and loving it, ever since.
 She is passionate about empowering people, regardless of background or athletic ability, to realize their true strength.
 In 2021 she completed a Yoga for Trauma Training through the Center for Yoga and Trauma Recovery in Oakland.
 Through life’s ups and downs, yoga has always been a life raft keeping her afloat.
 She is thrilled to bring Trauma-Informed Yoga principles into her teaching style, intentionally creating sequences that restore the nervous system to a healthy equilibrium.
 In her class, individual choice is highly emphasized and she strongly believes that we are all our own greatest teachers.

-• Nina Polo Wieja {she/her}
+Nina Polo Wieja {she/her}

 TEACHER